The Planning Committee meetings start at 6.30pm.

 The Neighbourhood Plan submitted to Leeds City Council was sent for independent examination to check that it complied with basic conditions and other requirements.
 The Examiners Report was submitted on 15 December 2017 and subject to modifications he recommended the Plan should proceed to a local referendum.

-Leeds City Council has confirmed that it is making modifications to the Plan.
-The Plan will then proceed to a Neighbourhood Planning Referendum
+Leeds City Council has made modifications to the Plan.
+The Plan will now proceed to a Neighbourhood Planning Referendum on 28 June 2018

 Influencing Alwoodley's future